PhucPhuc0410/Customer-Segmentation-using-RFM-Analysis/README.md

 ## Data Analysis

-The following segment demonstrates how to use `NTILE(5)` for segmentation in SQL, which evenly distributes data across 5 groups.
+I use percentiles, specifically quintiles, to segment data in SQL, ensuring an even distribution into five groups.
+This helps create more meaningful customer categories.

+In SQL Server, I use `NTILE()`:
 ```sql
 -- Recency Calculation
 DROP TABLE IF EXISTS #Recency_Category;